1. Latest News

 CMS limited the reporting requirements for accredited continuing medical education (CME) in its Final Rule on the Physician Payment Sunshine Act.
 This decision recognizes CME’s special role in educating physicians and improving patient outcomes.

-PRLog (Press Release) - Feb.
-1, 2013 - Today, the CME Coalition applauded the Centers for Medicare and Medicaid (CMS) for limiting the reporting requirements for CME in its final rule on the Physician Payment Sunshine Act.
+Feb.
+1, 2013 - PRLog -- Today, the CME Coalition applauded the Centers for Medicare and Medicaid (CMS) for limiting the reporting requirements for CME in its final rule on the Physician Payment Sunshine Act.
 In reaching today’s decision to exclude accredited CME activities that meet the definition of “indirect payments” from the purview of this law, CMS has acknowledged the views of over 350 comments from patients, physicians, and other healthcare stakeholders.
 These stakeholders argued that it was inappropriate and would prove highly damaging to treat indirect CME payments in the same manner as direct industry payments to physicians under the Act.

 Although it took many stakeholders by surprise, a Proposed Rule published by CMS in December 2011 incorporated indirect commercial support payments for CME into the Act’s scheme for direct physician payments.
 In today’s Final Rule, however, CMS makes it clear that accredited CME is already held to high regulatory standards that prevent commercial supporters from influencing the curriculum, and that further regulation under the Sunshine Act is unnecessary.